-The Yarra Ranges Community Waste and Resource Recovery Plan has been developed in response the Recycling Victoria policy, as well as growing concern in the local community about waste and recycling.
+The Yarra Ranges Community Waste and Resource Recovery Plan has been developed in response to the Recycling Victoria policy, as well as growing concern in the local community about waste and recycling.

-The plan presents a vision for the Yarra Ranges community to move toward zero waste sent to landfill, becoming a place where everyone plays their part - avoiding waste, reusing and rehoming items wherever possible, sorting recycling well, and minimising rubbish.
+The plan presents a vision for a Yarra Ranges community working together towards a circular economy, minimising waste sent to landfill and maximising resources - avoiding waste, reusing and rehoming items wherever possible, sorting recycling well and minimising rubbish.
 There are many challenges to improving how waste is managed.
 Population growth across eastern Melbourne and within Yarra Ranges will increase the overall amount of waste.
 The closure of our closest landfill site in coming years, the increased cost of transport to landfill located further away, increasing waste levy disposal fees and the environmental cost of continuing to dispose of rubbish into landfill means new solutions are necessary.

 The desire to make better use of the items we no longer need is leading to the innovation of new technologies.
 Technologies such as advanced waste processing may allow energy to be made from rubbish rather than sending it to landfill.
-Recycled product is being used to make new products that could be used by council and local businesses.
-Council has an important role in keeping up with these new technologies and developments, ensuring they can be used in council activities and promoting these opportunities to local industry and businesses.

-In response to the challenges and opportunities, changes are being made to how waste is collected in Victoria.
+Recycled product is being used to make new products that could be used by Council and local businesses.
+Council has an important role in keeping up with these new technologies and developments, ensuring they can be used in Council activities and promoting these opportunities to local industry and businesses.
+In response to these challenges and opportunities, changes are being made to how waste is collected in Victoria.
 These changes will reduce the amount of rubbish sent to landfill and make more material available for recycling.

-Currently, council collects recycling (fortnightly), green waste (fortnightly) and rubbish (weekly) from households and a small number of businesses.
+Currently, Council collects recycling (fortnightly), green waste (fortnightly) and rubbish (weekly) from households and a small number of businesses.